-Assistant Vice President for Research - Animal Resources
+Associate Vice President for Research – Animal Care and Use Program

-As Assistant Vice President for Research - Animal Resources, Dr. King works closely with the U-M Vice President for Research, along with other campus leaders, to provide strategic leadership and a shared vision for ensuring sustained excellence in animal care and use across the university.
+As Associate Vice President for Research – Animal Care and Use Program, Dr. King works closely with the U-M Vice President for Research, along with other campus leaders, to provide strategic leadership and a shared vision for safeguarding animal welfare across U-M.

-As the University's Attending Veterinarian and the Executive Director of the Unit for Laboratory Animal Medicine (ULAM), King partners with the Assistant Vice President for Research – Animal Program Compliance Oversight and the Institutional Animal Care & Use Committee (IACUC) to ensure that the highest animal care and welfare standards are maintained at all times, and in all circumstances.
-Specifically, Dr. King is responsible for the oversight of all veterinary medical care and husbandry services across campus and at U-M Dearborn and U-M Flint; helping ensure compliance with all federal laws, guidelines, and institutional policies concerning the use of animals in research; guidance and oversight of ULAM’s academic teaching and research programs; and providing veterinary medical advice to the U-M research community.
+As the University's Attending Veterinarian and the Executive Director of the Unit for Laboratory Animal Medicine (ULAM), King partners with the Assistant Vice President for Research – Animal Program Compliance Oversight and the Institutional Animal Care & Use Committee (IACUC) to ensure programmatic compliance across all aspects of the university research enterprise that involve the use of animals.
+Specifically, Dr. King is responsible for the oversight of all veterinary medical care and husbandry services across campus and at U-M Dearborn and U-M Flint; helping to ensure compliance with all federal laws, guidelines, and institutional policies concerning the use of animals in research; guidance and oversight of ULAM’s academic teaching and research programs; and providing veterinary medical advice to the U-M research community.

-After completing his education and residency training at Louisiana State University’s School of Veterinary Medicine, he was appointed as the Veterinary Medical Officer and Director of the Veterinary Medical Unit at four VA Medical Centers in the greater Chicago area, including the Hines VA Hospital in Maywood, Illinois.
+After completing his education and residency training at Louisiana State University’s School of Veterinary Medicine, Dr. King was appointed the Veterinary Medical Officer and Director of the Veterinary Medical Unit at four VA Medical Centers in the greater Chicago area, including the Hines VA Hospital in Maywood, Illinois.
 Prior to joining U-M, he served concurrently as the Attending Veterinarian; Associate Vice President - Research Services; and Director, Research Resource Facilities at the University of Louisville.